vitorpavinato/Tracking-selection/README.md

 **Authors:**

-Vitor A. C. Pavinato, Stéphane de Mita, Jean-Michel Marin &  Miguel Navascués
+Vitor A. C. Pavinato, Stéphane de Mita &  Miguel Navascués

 This repository contains the implementation of a pipeline to run the simulations and to produce a reference table for the ABC-RF inference of demography and selection.